for Winston-Salem, Lexington, High Point, Kernersville, NC & Beyond

 The more times you answered “yes”, the more likely it is that you have a TMJ disorder.
 Understanding TMJ disorders will also help you understand how they are treated.

 There are various TMJ therapy and treatment options that Dr’s.
 Pruitt, Miller, Stowe, Steinbicker & Taylor can utilize to improve the harmony and function of your jaw.
 Once an evaluation confirms a diagnosis of TMJ disorder, Dr’s.
 Pruitt, Miller, Stowe, Steinbicker & Taylor will determine the proper course of treatment.
 It is important to note that treatment always works best with a “team” approach of self-care combined with professional care.
 At Winston Smiles, our team of dentists have the experience to help relieve pain from your sensitive teeth, minimize teeth grinding, and protect your teeth while you sleep.
-With night guard therapy, we can help prevent further grinding and clenching that may occur while you’re sleeping.
+With night guard therapy, we can help prevent further teeth grinding and clenching that may occur while you’re sleeping.
 Contact our office in Winston-Salem, NC today to learn more about our TMJ therapy options and schedule an appointment!
-We’re proud to serve those throughout Clemmons, Pfafftown, Lewisville, Walkertown, Lexington, and Wallburg, NC.
+We’re proud to serve those throughout the Clemmons, Pfafftown, Lewisville, Walkertown, Lexington, Wallburg, Kernersville, High Point, and Greensboro, NC areas..

 The initial goals are to relieve the muscle spasms and joint pain.
 This is usually accomplished with a pain reliever, an anti-inflammatory, or a muscle relaxant.
 Self-care treatments can often be effective as well and include: